liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

 2. **\[Fluctuation at later stage\]**: same with above, just the convergence is closer to the threshold, like 10^-5 hartree or below

 3. **\[Monotonous decline\]**: The curve is monotonously declining (it's ok to have a few points as exceptions to the monotonous trend), but doesn't converge at maxcyc.
 This situation is exceedingly rare.
-I believe I've only encountered this less than 5 times in all my calculations, and interestingly, several of them involves lanthanide atoms.
+I believe I've only encountered this less than 5 times in all my calculations, and interestingly, most of them involves lanthanide atoms.

 <p align="center"><img src="https://user-images.githubusercontent.com/18537705/134804908-2b72744f-0fc7-42d6-9bed-22692adbbf54.png" width="30%" height="30%" align="center"></img></p>